 Duchenne dystrophy and Becker dystrophy together affect 5/1000 people; the majority have Duchenne.
-Female carriers may have asymptomatic elevated CK levels and possibly calf hypertrophy.
+Female carriers may have asymptomatic elevated creatine kinase levels and possibly calf hypertrophy.

-This disorder manifests typically between ages 2 yr and 3 yr.
+This disorder manifests typically between 2 and 3 years of age.
 Weakness affects proximal muscles, typically in the lower limbs initially.
 Children frequently toe walk and have a waddling gait and lordosis.
 They have difficulty running, jumping, climbing stairs, and rising from the floor.
 Children fall frequently, often causing arm or leg fractures (in about 20% of patients).
 Progression of weakness is steady, and limb flexion contractures and scoliosis develop in nearly all children.
 Firm pseudohypertrophy (fatty and fibrous replacement of certain enlarged muscle groups, notably the calves) develops.
-Most children are confined to a wheelchair by age 12 and die of respiratory complications by age 20.
+Most children need to use a wheelchair by age 12 and die of respiratory complications by age 20.

 Consequences of cardiac muscle involvement include dilated cardiomyopathy, conduction abnormalities, and arrhythmias.
 Such complications occur in about one third of patients by age 14 and in all patients over age 18; however, because these patients are not able to exercise, cardiac involvement is usually asymptomatic until late in the disease.
 About one third have mild, nonprogressive intellectual impairment that affects verbal ability more than performance.

 Diagnosis is suspected by characteristic clinical findings, age at onset, and family history suggestive of X-linked recessive inheritance.
-Myopathic changes are noted on electromyography (rapidly recruited, short duration, low-amplitude motor unit potentials) and muscle biopsy (necrosis and marked variation in muscle fiber size not segregated by motor unit).
-CK levels are elevated up to 100 times normal.
+Myopathic changes are noted on electromyography (rapidly recruited, short duration, low-amplitude motor unit potentials) and, when done, muscle biopsy shows necrosis and marked variation in muscle fiber size not segregated by motor unit.
+Creatinine kinase levels are elevated up to 100 times normal.

-Carrier detection and prenatal diagnosis are possible by using conventional studies (eg, pedigree analysis, CK determinations, fetal sex determination) combined with recombinant DNA analysis and dystrophin immunostaining of muscle tissue.
+Carrier detection and prenatal diagnosis are possible by using conventional studies (eg, pedigree analysis, creatinine kinase determinations, fetal sex determination) combined with recombinant DNA analysis and dystrophin immunostaining of muscle tissue.

 No specific treatment exists.
 Gentle (ie, submaximal) active exercise is encouraged for as long as possible to avoid disuse atrophy or complications of inactivity.
 Passive exercises may extend the period of ambulation.
 Orthopedic interventions should be aimed at maintaining function and preventing contractures.
 Ankle-foot orthoses worn during sleep may help prevent flexion contractures.
 Leg braces may temporarily help preserve ambulation or standing.
 Corrective surgery is sometimes needed, particularly for scoliosis.
 Obesity should be avoided; caloric requirements are likely to be less than normal because of decreased physical activity.

-Respiratory insufficiency may be treated with noninvasive ventilatory support (eg, nasal mask—see Status asthmaticus (SA)).
+Respiratory insufficiency may be treated with noninvasive ventilatory support (eg, nasal mask—see Status asthmaticus).
 Elective tracheotomy is gaining acceptance, allowing children with Duchenne dystrophy to live into their 20s.

-For children with dilated cardiomyopathy, an ACE inhibitor and/or a beta-blocker may help prevent or slow progression.
+For children with dilated cardiomyopathy, an angiotensin-converting enzyme inhibitor and/or a beta-blocker may help prevent or slow progression.